 Formoterol belongs to the class of medications known as bronchodilators.
 It helps to open airways and make breathing easier.
 It is used to treat and prevent symptoms of asthma for people 6 years of age and older who are also using inhaled corticosteroids but are still experiencing regular or frequent breakthrough symptoms of asthma (e.g., cough, wheeze, tightened airways).
+It is also used to prevent asthma symptoms that are caused by exercise.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.